laminlabs/lamin-blog/docs/spatialdata.md

 :::::

-This returns all Xenium datasets in the `laminlabs/lamindata` database that characterize breast carcinoma.
+It returns a dataframe of all Xenium datasets in the `laminlabs/lamindata` database that characterize breast carcinoma.

 ## Understanding the context of a dataset